kevinolega/callcentertrainingtips/_posts/2019-03-05-mini-challenges.md

 - Try eating one meal a day with only meat.
 - Volunteer to be a moderator on my facebook group
 - Volunteer to be a writer for my facebook page.
 Write down lessons that helped you and share them with other readers.
-- Start applying in a call centre to test your capability.
+- Start applying in a call center to test your capability.
 - Write down your goals and plans for 1 year, 3 years, 5 years, 10 years and 20 years.

 If it sounds easy and you’re already used to speaking in English, try the 7-Day English Only Challenge.